How To Do a Live Streaming Webcast from Zoom to Social Media

 If you want to live stream from Zoom to Facebook, you can connect restream to zoom, Andre stream to Facebook.

 Restream acts as a sort of middleware application.
-You move your Zoom event to restream and then divvy it up among as many social networking sites as you like from there.
+You move your Zoom event to restream and then divvy it among as many social networking sites as you like.

 You can stream to personal profiles or Facebook pages.
 And you can stream to multiple Facebook pages as well, as long as you have the right account level.
 The more you pay, the more destinations you can stream to simultaneously.